iihou/dowafrica/README.md

 # dowafrica
-A website for Doing Good Work in Africa (DOWA).
+Primary website for Doing Good Work in Africa (DOWA).